MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/resolve-upgrade-problems.md

 ## Work around configuration service startup issues after a failed upgrade

-There are two workaround procedures that you can use to try to resolve the issue in which an upgrade to System Center 2016 - Service Manager fails as a result of Configuration service Startup timing out.
+There are two workaround procedures that you can use to try to resolve the issue in which an upgrade toService Manager fails as a result of Configuration service Startup timing out.
 You can:

 -   Disable signature verification on the computer that is running Setup.